ryanhellyer/unique-headers/readme.txt

 = Does it work with taxonomies? =

-Yes, as of version 1.5 of the Unique Headers plugin and version 4.4 of WordPress, support for all publicly viewable custom taxonomies was added by default.
+Yes, as of version 1.5 of the Unique Headers plugin, support for all publicly viewable custom taxonomies was added by default.

 = Where's the plugin settings page? =